Housing Accelerator Fund

 Completed - September 2024

 Prior to launching the Affordable Housing Concierge Service for project proponents, the newly established Concierge met various City departments and divisions to discuss opportunities for expedited reviews in the development review process.
-Consultations were also held with non-profit and Indigenous housing providers to better understand their housing projects and explore how the service could support these initiatives.
+We also consulted non-profit and Indigenous housing providers to better understand their housing projects and explore how the City could support these initiatives.
 To date, the Affordable Housing Concierge Service has supported 50+ unique projects which reflected program goals and anticipated community and housing outcomes.
+The Concierge is also project-managing the “End-to-End" Review of the Development Process.

-We will identify where local servicing constraints are a barrier to higher density housing.
-The City will invite developers to apply for financial assistance for infrastructure upgrades that could otherwise impede development.
-Through the use of a financial assistance program, we will help developers with upsizing costs associated with upgrading, extending, or installing infrastructure needed for new housing.
+We will invite developers to apply for financial assistance for infrastructure upgrades that could otherwise impede housing development.
+Through the use of a financial assistance program, we will help developers with upsizing costs associated with upgrading, extending, or installing local infrastructure needed for new housing.

 Milestones